 COMM 401 Crisis and Emergency Management Communication (3) Introduces the key elements of crisis response before, during and after the crisis.
 Also introduces the elements of effective crisis management: prevention, preparation, response, and aftermath.
 Reviews case studies involving major crises and issues affecting corporations.
 Examines management actions and communications before, during, and after a crisis.
-Prerequisite: COMM 310, COMM 314
+Prerequisites: COMM 310 and COMM 314.

 COMM 402 Campaigns and Special Event Publicity (3) Applies theory, skills, and a team-based approach to researching, planning, presenting, and implementing a campaign for a client.
 Pairs students with community organizations and/or campaigns to create content and construct message projects.
 Students establish measurable objectives and then collect data to determine whether the objectives were met.
 Professional portfolios presented and reviewed.
-COMM 310, COMM 314, COMM 315 expectations for such presentations, then work with their major advisor to select a project.
-This is designed to be taken as a preparation for a capstone presentation, but may be taken by non-capstone presenters under special circumstances.
-Prerequisites: Instructor permission.
+Prerequisites: COMM 310, COMM 314, and COMM 315.